TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (11) The consultant pharmacist shall be required to maintain a patient profile on each individual, if applicable to the facility and individual.

-(12) The consultant pharmacist shall visit the facility no less than once a quarter or more often, commensurate with patient drug regimen and shall be available in emergencies, when needed.
+(12) The consultant pharmacist shall visit the facility no less than once a quarter or more often, commensurate with patient drug regimen review and shall be available in emergencies, when needed.
 A log shall be maintained indicating all visits to the facility and noting any activities or irregularities to be recorded or reported.
 This log shall be available for state drug inspectors' review upon request.

 (13) The consultant shall be responsible for the preparation of a procedures manual outlining procedures for the receipt, storage, record keeping, maintenance of patient profiles, administration and accountability of all legend drugs and procedures for the removal and destruction of unwanted, unused, outdated or recalled drugs - controlled substances shall be handled pursuant to state and federal regulations.